tyler-johnson/autorelease/docs/tutorials/github-travis.md

 This is a guide to help you set up Autorelease to automatically publish your Node.js projects using Travis CI and Github.
 This guide assumes a couple of things:

-- You are using Github and Travis CI (obviously).
+- You are using Github and Travis CI.
 - You want to publish to a NPM registry and you have an account.
 - You use [semantic commit message conventions](../semantic-commit-messages.md)